CSV Converter

 Can I edit the table directly?

 Yes.
-After parsing, the CSV becomes an editable table where you can change header names, edit cells, and add or remove rows and columns.
+After parsing you get an editable grid: change header names and cell text, and add or remove whole rows or columns.

-Some spreadsheet apps and older systems detect UTF-8 text more reliably when a BOM is included, especially for non-Latin text.
+Some spreadsheet apps and older systems read UTF-8 more reliably with a BOM, especially for non-Latin text.
+If characters look wrong after import, try exporting again with this option on.

 SHA Hash Function Cryptography